Usm12345/A.T.O.M-chatbot/readme.md

 3. Update the openai_api_key variable in the code with your valid OpenAI API key.
 4. Configure the Neo4j connection in the graph variable by providing the appropriate URL, username, and password.
-5. Run database migrations using python manage.py migrate.
+5. Run database migrations using <code>python manage.py migrate</code>.
-6. Start the Django development server using python manage.py runserver.
+6. Start the Django development server using <code>python manage.py runserver</code>.

 **Usage**
 1. Access the chatbot web interface by navigating to the provided URL in a web browser.
 2. If you are not already authenticated, click on the "Login" link and enter your credentials or click on the "Register" link to create a new account.
 3. Once authenticated, you can interact with the chatbot by entering messages in the input field